stacks-archive/blockstack.org/README.md

-react-rocket
+Blockstack Site
 ============

-A boilerplate using ReactJS (along with React Router and RefluxJS), SASS, Gulp, and Browserify that also utilizes Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).
+A site based on a boilerplate using ReactJS (along with React Router and RefluxJS), SASS, Gulp, and Browserify that also utilizes Gulp best practices from [this resource](https://github.com/greypants/gulp-starter).

 ---